-Project funding in this CIP section, compared to the Approved FY 2022 - FY 2031 CIP funding levels, increased by about \$59.2 million, while \$138,000 in reductions were made.
-Therefore, this section had a net increase of \$59.1 million, or +20 percent of the Approved FY 2022 - FY 2031 funding level.
-Note, these comparisons do not include Fiscal Years 2022 or 2032 funding.
+Project funding in the Community Development CIP section, compared to the Approved FY 2023 - FY 2032 CIP funding levels, increased by \$32.2 million.
+Note, these comparisons do not include Fiscal Years 2023 or 2033 funding.

 The below chart highlights any project funding that increased or decreased by more than 15%, or \$1 million.